WokLibCodeClub/Christmas-Coding-Challenge-2020/Christmas_Scratch_Challenge_2020/README.md

 (The links are also included in the powerpoint file).

 If you want to use these projects, then open them while you are logged on with your Scratch user, and **Remix** them, otherwise you will not be able to edit and save your own version.

-Make sure your project is ready for judging at 11.15am on Saturday 14th December.

 ## Good Luck!